Meet the team

 Board of Directors

 Berta was Matthew Strother’s wife.
-She is an award-winning architect, a real estate developer, and the founder of the Matthew Strother Center for The Examined Life.
+She is an award-winning architect, a real estate developer, and the founder of the Matthew Strother Center for the Examined Life.
 Hers is a classic tale of the modern search for meaning in success and prestige.
 Meeting Matthew was a fateful detour that re-enchanted the world for her and introduced ideas and knowledge as the path to self-actualization.
 Matthew changed Berta’s life and she is committed to bringing others together under the radiance of his spirit.

 Stephen Strother is Matthew's Kiwi father and a retired computer- and neuro-scientist, who spent 40+ years in academia in Canada and the USA with a focus on brain imaging, neuroinformatics and AI.
 He is a Senior Scientist Emeritus at the Rotman Research Institute at Baycrest in Toronto, where until retirement, he was Professor of Medical Biophysics at the University of Toronto.
 He takes some credit for Matthew's love of books, having told him as a small child that he would always buy him books if he asked for them, and sometimes he then read those books aloud to Matthew.
 Matthew then proceeded to exploit this pact mercilessly even after he could afford his own books.
 After high school this pact somehow was extended to travel as Matthew ferried large bags of books on flights between New Zealand, the USA and Europe.
 Stephen is humbled by the many passionate and talented people who loved Matthew and are building and supporting the Center in his memory.
 He currently resides with Cheryl in Nelson, New Zealand.